ota-meshi/eslint-plugin-node-dependencies/docs/rules/valid-engines.md

 ```

 - `deep` ...
 If `true`, if the dependency does not have `engines`, it will be checked further dependencies.

+## :rocket: Version

+This rule was introduced in eslint-plugin-node-dependencies v0.1.0

 ## :mag: Implementation